Cinnamon and Kale

 Why is my carrot and swede mash watery?

-Drain the vegetables well, and allow the steam to evaporate for a couple of minutes.
+Drain the carrot and swede well, and allow the steam to evaporate for a couple of minutes.
 That way, you'll avoid your mash being watery.

 Can you freeze carrot and swede mash?

-Yes, this recipe freezes very well.
-Allow the mash to cool, and seal in a freezer proof container.
+Yes, this carrot and swede mash recipe freezes very well.
+Allow the mash to cool, and seal in a freezer-proof container.

 Other healthy vegetable dishes